Balwant Singh Mankotia: Protests as Opposition in Legislative Assembly, 2014

 On 24 August 2014 Speaker of the House, Mubarak Gul ordered security guards to forcibly evict Balwant Singh from the assembly when he disturbed proceedings against a bill by Omar Abdullah that had urged India to resume dialogue with Pakistan, instead Balwant wearing a black bandana hawkishly demanded that the assembly condemn ceasefire violations by Pakistan, claiming they were leading to deaths of innocent villagers.
 He was then forcefully ejected from the legislative assembly by the security marshals and suspended.
 After disturbing the proceeding he demanded on television that Speaker Mubarak Gal, have the assembly unanimously adopt a resolution against Pakistan, for its ceasefire violations in the Kashmir conflict.

 Jammu and Kashmir floods, 2014

 He campaigned for the October 2014 Jammu and Kashmir floods, to be escalated to status of National Emergency in India to ensure that the effected residents would be compensated.

 House Arrest, 2019

 Following Revocation of the special status of Jammu and Kashmir in August 2019, Balwant Singh Mankotia was put under house arrest for over two months.

+Electoral performance

 Personal life

 His uncle Bhim Singh, was founder of the Panthers Party and his cousin Harsh Dev Singh is its chairman.
 His cousin Ankit Love is the leader of the One Love Party in Great Britain.